 Instant Pot Cabbage Rolls

 These Instant Pot Cabbage Rolls are my lazy unstuffed version where cabbage rolls aren't rolled at all but made into a casserole instead!
+It's a quick and easy one pot meal.

-Servings 8 servings
+Servings: 8 servings

 Ingredients

-• 2 lbs cabbage medium-coarsely shredded
+• 2 pounds cabbage, medium-coarsely shredded

-• 1 large onion chopped
+• 1 large onion, chopped

-• 2 large garlic cloves minced + 1 clove, grated (divided)
+• 2 large garlic cloves, minced + 1 clove, grated (divided)

-• 2 tsp thyme dried
+• 2 teaspoons thyme, dried

-• 2 tsp oregano dried
+• 2 teaspoons oregano, dried

-• 1 3/4 tsp salt
+• 1 3/4 teaspoons salt

-• Ground black pepper to taste
+• Ground black pepper, to taste

-• 1 1/2 cups water + 1 bouillon cube OR any stock low sodium
+• 1 1/2 cups chicken broth, low sodium

-• 1 small bunch dill finely chopped
+• 1 small bunch dill, finely chopped

-• Greek yogurt or sour cream for serving
+• Greek yogurt or sour cream, for serving

 Instructions